jina-ai/docs/chapters/logging.rst

     name@process[levelname]:message

 Where ``name`` is the name of the Pod, ``process`` is the process ID, ``levelname`` is the level.
-Jina logs messages in 6 different levels (DEBUG, INFO, WARNING, ERROR, CRITICAL, SUCCESS).
+Jina has six different levels of log messages (DEBUG, INFO, WARNING, ERROR, CRITICAL, SUCCESS).
 The default level can be controlled by ``JINA_LOG_LEVEL`` environment variable or in YAML configuration.